hynek/characteristic/docs/examples.rst

 - a nice ``__repr__``,
 - comparison methods that compare instances as if they were tuples of their attributes,
-- and an initializer that uses the keyword arguments to initialize the specified attributes before running the class’ own initializer (you just write the validator!).
+- and an initializer that uses the keyword arguments to initialize the specified attributes before running the class' own initializer (you just write the validator if you need anything more than type checks!).

 .. doctest::